na-na-hi/renget/archive/how2playba.md

 >I can't beat X what do I do?
 Go on youtube and look at a video.
 You'll find that is the answer to a lot of problems in life.

 >WTF I'm stuck in the story help!
-[Hieronymus clear](https://youtu.be/lwA4emYpp_k), every newbie gets stuck on that.
+It's at volume 3 chapter 3 episode 24 [Hieronymus clear](https://youtu.be/lwA4emYpp_k), every newbie gets stuck on that.
+I'd recommend attempting it at level 40-50

 >What is UE / EW?
 Unique Equipment, or Exclusive Weapon in Global.